Your child’s liver says it allLogin to Health October 11, 2017 Liver Section 918 Views

 Measures to be taken to control Liver Cirrhosis:

 While liver disorders that cause cirrhosis cannot be prevented, some measures can be taken.

 - Ensure timely immunization and vaccination for influenza and regular blood tests to monitor medication which might further damage your child’s liver.

 - Boost your child’s immunity with a strictly regimented diet which incorporates extra calories or limiting protein if the liver is unable to process it.
 Salt intake also needs to be reduced as salt causes water retention.
 More vitamins, while raw seafood is taboo.

-Mita, a mother of a sprightly 18 year old recalls, “When Sasha was barely 8 years old, we had dinned into her ears that she should inform us immediately if she vomits blood, or passes blood in her stool.
-Her school was also informed about her condition – variceal haemorrhage, should an enlarged blood vessel burst in her stomach; that she would be rushed to the nearest hospital as an emergency case.
+Mita, a mother of a sprightly 18 years old, recalls.
+“We had told Sasha that she should inform us immediately if she vomits blood or passes blood in her stool.
+We also informed her school about her condition – variceal haemorrhage, should an enlarged blood vessel burst in her stomach; that she would be rushed to the nearest hospital as an emergency case.
 Thankfully, there was no such incident.“

 Well, may there be many more inspiring tales just like Sasha’s, where liver isn’t an issue.